2034 FIFA World Cup: Immigrants

 Immigrants and labourers in the wider Gulf region face harsh living conditions, discrimination and racism in violation of their human rights due to the kafala system according to several NGOs.
 In Saudi Arabia they predominantly come from South Asia, Southeast Asia and Africa, with the top five nationalities being India, Indonesia, Pakistan, Bangladesh and Egypt.
 Amnesty International said that the human cost of awarding the World Cup to Saudi Arabia was high and that "many will die".
+In April 2026, the OHCHR called on Saudi Arabia to end the kafala system as despite the country's promise to implement labour reforms, no such changes had been noticed in the country's preparation for the tournament.

 Deaths of migrant workers

 On 12 March 2025, the first migrant worker death was reported.
 Muhammad Arshad, originally from Pakistan, died while working on the Aramco Stadium in Khobar.
+He died falling to his death from an upper level of the stadium.
 In May 2025, FairSquare and Human Rights Watch reported that numerous migrant workers had died from decapitation, electrocution, and from falling to their deaths among others, and that Saudi authorities were failing to protect workers from these preventable deaths, as well as not investigating workplace incidents, and not ensuring compensation for the families of those workers who died.